Preserving Our Heritage

 National Register of Historic Places

 The Town of Perinton and the Village of Fairport have a number of properties listed on the National Register.
-There are six individual properties and one historic district as of 2017.
+There are seven individual properties and one historic district and two bridges as of 2020.

 Richardson's Canal House - 1474 March Road Pittsford, NY 14534